Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Primitive reflection groups

-An exemplar of Type A is provided below with $w = \zeta_3$:
+An exemplar of type A is provided below with $w = \zeta_3$:

-An exemplar of Type A is provided below with $w = \zeta_3$:
+An exemplar of type A is provided below with $w = \zeta_3$:

-The details of the middle convolution for both types is presented in Table \ref{G_{32} Nice 5-Tuples}.
-The $SL_2(\C)$ subgroups generated by both tuple types is the dicyclic group of order 24.
-Inspecting the 6 $SL_2(\C)$ matrices we get for both of these types, both tuples satisfy the description of `TYPE' A of $\mathcal{M}^{(6)}$ belonging to the dihedral group in Tykhyy's classification \cite{Tyk}.
-In these cases we also could not check if different examplars/ inverses produce different orbits as we could not generate the list of all nice tuples.
+The details of the middle convolution for both types is presented in Table~\ref{G_{32} Nice 5-Tuples}.
+The $\SL_2(\C)$ subgroups generated by both tuple types is the dicyclic group of order 24.
+Inspecting the six $\SL_2(\C)$ matrices we get for both of these types, we see that both tuples satisfy the description of ``TYPE'' A of $\mathcal{M}^{(6)}$ belonging to the dihedral group in Tykhyy's classification; see \cite{Tyk}.
+In these cases we also could not check if different exemplars or inverses produce different orbits as we could not generate the list of all nice tuples.

-\appendixpage The notation for all the appendices are the same.
-The `$\xi$' column gives the residue of the root of unity in the `$\lambda$' column used to compute middle convolution.
-The `Character' column is the character we tensor our tuple with to get matrices in $SL_2(\C)$.
-The column `O. Size' is the size of the $SL_2(\C)$ character variety orbit of the tuple (i.e after it is tensored with the character).
-In these tables `S. Size' denotes the size of the $GL_2(\C)$ subgroup generated by the $2 \times 2$ matrices we get after middle convolution but \textit{before} we tensor with the character.
-The $SL_2(\C)$ subgroup size after tensoring with the character is provided in each section for each group as part of the comparison tables.
-For infinite subgroups, the order is listed as `0', following the notation used in Magma.
+\appendixpage The notation for all the appendices is the same.
+The ``$\xi$'' column gives the residue of the root of unity in the ``$\lambda$'' column used to compute middle convolution.
+The ``Character'' column is the character we tensor our tuple with to get matrices in $\SL_2(\C)$.
+The column ``O.~size'' is the size of the $\SL_2(\C)$-character variety orbit of the tuple (\textit{i.e.}~after it is tensored with the character).
+In these tables ``S.~size'' denotes the size of the $\GL_2(\C)$ subgroup generated by the $2 \times 2$ matrices we get after middle convolution but \textit{before} we tensor with the character.
+The $\SL_2(\C)$-subgroup size after tensoring with the character is provided in each section for each group as part of the comparison tables.
+For infinite subgroups, the order is listed as ``0'', following the notation used in Magma.

-\section{Middle Convolution Tables For Nice 3-Tuples}
+\section{Middle convolution tables for nice 3-tuples}